Vijay-Hozo/npx-Terminal/Readme.md

 2. Open your terminal and simply enter the following command: ```npx vijay```

-Your introduction will appear in all its terminal glory. 🌟
+My introduction will appear in all its terminal glory. 🌟

 Thank you for trying it out, and happy coding! 💻😊